sergio-bobillier/php-file-sync/README.md

 This is a PHP class to synchronize files, you can use it as a command line script or within your own project.
 To keep two paths synchronized.
-This means, if you create a file in one location it will be copied to the other location.
+This means, if you create a file in one location it will be copied over to the other location.
 Also if you modify a file or rename it those changes will also be reflected over the other location.

 ## How to use